Why are There Huge Letters in the Pine Barrens? - NewsBreak

 Why are There Huge Letters in the Pine Barrens?

 Someone recently scanned Google Earth in the Pine Barrens and discovered the sight of huge letters seemingly randomly placed in a certain area.
-A woman who posts on YouTube under...literock969.com
+A woman who posts on YouTube under...sojo1049.com

 Someone recently scanned Google Earth in the Pine Barrens and discovered the sight of huge letters seemingly randomly placed in a certain area.
-A woman who posts on YouTube under...literock969.com
+A woman who posts on YouTube under...sojo1049.com

 Comments / 0